rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/info

    Doing a GET on the info endpoint will return general information about rotki.
-Under the version key we get info on the version of Rotki.
+Under the version key we get info on the version of rotki.
 If there is a newer version then ``"download_url"`` will be populated.
 If not then only ``"our_version"`` and ``"latest_version"`` will be.
 There is a possibility that latest version may not be populated due to github not being reachable.
 Also we return the data directory

    **Example Request**: